preloader

 [...]

-Do not interrupt the execution of the script and go create a New Test within Microcks web console.
+Do not interrupt the execution of the script and go create a New Test within the Microcks web console.
 Use the following elements in the Test form:

 • Test Endpoint: kafka://kafka-broker-qa.apps.example.com:9092/user-registration simply,